top of page

 We also sell delicious pure raw honey.
 All honey from our farm is certified through the Kentucky Certified Honey Program through the Kentucky State Beekeepers Association.
 We will begin harvesting usually in late June.
 Everything is, of course, dependent upon the weather.
 Over the course of the season, two or three harvests can usually be expected.
 We also participate in the Kentucky Proud program.

 You may purchase our honey straight from our farm, community events and local shops.
-We are hoping to sell at farmers markets in 2024.
 Please reach out to us if you are interested in our bees or honey.

 IMG_2625_edited.jpg